karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
+- so how to find this core group of friends?
+How do people become friends?
+- getting to know each other, spending time together and finding out to have something in common
-- With a common goal and a plan!
+- foodsaving offers all this through a common goal and a plan!
-- Just get out there and call for action, they'll show themselves!
 - Start with info events and communal cooking to spread the word, continue with building FSPs and cooperations
 - A core group of maybe 5 foodsavers is more than enough for starters.
-- People need to get to know each other!
-- Organize activities that are fun _and_ pr at the same time
+- if everyone is a bit open and friendly you will most definitely get along
+- the more time you spend, the stronger your bond will grow.
+- So many things you can - and should! - do
 - Hangouts, brunches, communal cooking, movie screenings
+- activities that are fun _and_ pr at the same time

 ---